PraveenGPTrueReach/safe-lanes-docs/L1-Functional Requirements Specification_High Level.md

   - Office Users and Office Admins can access aggregated vessel data.
 Per permissions granted in SAIL-app , they may have read-only or edit rights.
 By default, they only review data but do not edit.
   - Office Super Admin has full edit capabilities across all vessels.
   - External users have view-only access to vessel dashboards or analytics, as configured by SafeLanes RBAC.
-- The system must prevent unauthorized edits,.
+- The system must prevent unauthorized edits.
--

-#### 2.3 Recording and Editing Daily Rest Hours
+#### 2.2 Recording and Editing Daily Rest Hours

 - The system must allow each crew member to record daily rest-work patterns in half-hour increments for a single day record (48 blocks).
 - Users can create partial or complete entries.
 Each submission triggers immediate system checks for potential violations (MLC, STCW, OPA).